Washira/todo-list-in-2022/README.md

-# Server of my todo list, new Edition in 2022!!
+# My todo list service

 This is a backend of todo list created to be REST API that be able to work with MongoDB.